389th Strategic Missile Wing: World War II

 The wing was first activated as the 389th Bombardment Group (Heavy) on 19 December 1942 at Davis–Monthan Field, Arizona with the 564th, 565th, 566th and 567th Bombardment Squadrons assigned.
 The group prepared for duty overseas with Consolidated B-24 Liberators.

 The group moved to RAF Hethel England in June and July 1943, where it was assigned to Eighth Air Force.
 The 389th was assigned to the 2nd Combat Bombardment Wing, and the group tail code until high visibility markings were adopted in May 1944 was a "Circle-C".

-Upon its arrival at Hethel, almost immediately the group sent a detachment to Libya, where it began operations on 9 July 1943.
+Upon its arrival at Hethel, the group sent a detachment to Libya, where it began operations on 9 July 1943.
 The detachment flew missions to Crete, Sicily, Italy, Austria, and Romania.
 The group received a Distinguished Unit Citation for the detachment's participation in Operation Tidal Wave, the 1943 low-level attack against oil refineries at Ploiești, Rumania on 1 August 1943.

 For his action during the Ploiești attack, Second Lieutenant Lloyd Herbert Hughes was awarded the Medal of Honor.
 Refusing to turn back although gasoline was streaming from his flak-damaged plane, Lt Hughes flew at low altitude over the blazing target area and bombed the objective.
 His plane crashed before Hughes could make the forced landing that he attempted after the bomb run.

 The detachment returned to England in August and the group flew several missions against airfields in France and the Netherlands.
 The unit deployed again to Tunisia during September and October 1943 to support Allied operations at Salerno during Operation Avalanche.
 While deployed the unit hit targets in Corsica, Italy, and Austria.

 The 389th resumed operations from England in October 1943 the group concentrated primarily on strategic objectives in France, the Low Countries, and Germany.
 Targets struck by the group included shipyards at Vegesack, industrial areas of Berlin, oil facilities at Merseburg, factories at Münster, rail yards at Sangerhausen, and V-weapon sites in the Pas de Calais.
 The group participated in the intensive air campaign against the German aircraft industry during Big Week from 20–25 February 1944.
 It also flew support and air interdiction missions on several occasions, bombing gun batteries and airfields in support of Operation Overlord, the invasion of Normandy, in June 1944.
 It struck enemy positions to aid the breakthrough at St Lo in July 1944, hit storage depots and communications centers during the Battle of the Bulge from December 1944 – January 1945 and dropped food, ammunition, gasoline, and other supplies to troops participating in the Operation Varsity. the airborne assault across the Rhine in March 1945.

 On 7 April 1945, the 389th Bomb Group was one of the targets of the Sonderkommando Elbe, Luftwaffe aerial ramming unit.
 Two B-24s were destroyed by Heinrich Rosner in one ramming attack.

 The 389th Bomb Group flew its last combat mission late in April 1945.
 It returned to Charleston Army Air Field, South Carolina on 30 May 1945 and was inactivated there on 13 September 1945.